nextensio/docs/content/en/Configurations/policies/_index.md

 Policy configuration provides a text editor to edit any of the three policies.
 Care must be taken to ensure that changes that impact the logic of a policy are validated first (how is TBD).

-TODO ASHWIN: Give some more details here as you feel appropriate.
-Also, now that I think of it, access policies for different appgroups might be different right ?
-Each appgroup is a completely differen beast of its own with its own attributes and stuff.
-So we will have one big merged set of attributes for all app groups, which might be ok, but do we want to have one big humongous policy describing access stuff for different app groups ?
-How is that even done - how do we say "if appgroup == X use this part of the policy, else use that part of the policy" etc..
-Do we see this evolving to have AcessPolicy per appGroup and similarly RoutePolicy per host ?